stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 # reference

-For more information about the catalogue see Werner in prep.
+For more information about the catalogue see Werner et al submitted.